Mix Tape (miniseries)

-Mix Tape is an Irish-Australian miniseries starring Teresa Palmer and Jim Sturgess, which premiered on Binge on 12 June 2025.
+Mix Tape is a romance television miniseries starring Teresa Palmer and Jim Sturgess, which premiered on Binge on 12 June 2025.
 It is adapted from the novel of the same title by Jane Sanderson and recounts the story of a couple who fell in love in the late 1980s and reconnect decades later whilst on opposite sides of the world.

 Premise

 In Sheffield in 1989, a blossoming romance develops between Alison and Daniel.
 Many years later, and living on opposite sides of the world, they reconnect over their shared memories of music.